Exclusive: Venezuela eyes first-ever refining of foreign oil - documents

-HOUSTON (Reuters) - Venezuela is considering refining foreign crude for the first time to produce fuels, according to internal documents seen by Reuters, the latest sign of the country’s strain to meet its obligations despite having the world’s largest crude reserves.
+HOUSTON (Reuters) - Venezuela is considering producing fuels from foreign crude oil for the first time, according to planning documents seen by Reuters, as the country struggles to meet its obligations despite having the world’s largest crude reserves.

-State-run oil company PDVSA has drawn up a plan to process up to 57,000 barrels per day (bpd) of foreign crude in June at the country’s largest refinery.
-The fuels produced would fulfill export contracts largely to Russian and Chinese customers and reduce purchases of fuels for domestic use, the documents seen on Wednesday showed.
+State-run oil company PDVSA may process up to 57,000 barrels per day (bpd) of foreign crude in June at the country’s largest refinery, according to a monthly refining plan which was viewed by Reuters on Wednesday.
+The output would help fulfill fuel contracts for Russian, Chinese and other customers and reduce purchases of fuels for domestic use, the documents showed.

-The oil company has been falling short of fuel exports in recent years due to a lack of lighter crudes to refine, spare parts, poor maintenance and management upheaval at its 1.3 million-barrel-per-day (bpd) domestic refining network.
-PDVSA also lost access in May to inventories produced in Curacao, where it operates the 335,000-bpd Isla refinery.

-The country’s falling oil production and exports have led to a severe economic recession, a loss of skilled workers, and widespread food and medicine shortages, hampering efforts to turnaround PDVSA.
-Some energy experts say further declines could contribute to a global crude shortfall.

 PDVSA did not respond to a request for comment.

+Declining revenue resulting from falling oil production and exports have driven Venezuela into a severe economic recession, and led to a loss of skilled workers, and widespread food and medicine shortages.
+Some energy experts say further production declines could contribute to a global crude shortfall.

+U.S.-based ConocoPhillips (COP.N) last month seized some of PDVSA’s assets in the Caribbean seeking payment for a $2 billion arbitration award, reducing PDVSA’s ability to deliver fuel and crude exports to Asian customers and regional allies.

-The OPEC member country had never before imported foreign crude for its domestic refineries, although it has mixed African, Russian and U.S. crudes needed to blend with its extra heavy oil to make exportable products.
+Venezuela, an OPEC member country, has never before imported foreign crude oil for its domestic refineries, although it has blended African, Russian and U.S. crudes with its extra heavy oil to make exportable products.
 It also has purchased foreign oil for Caribbean refineries and to supply allies, including Cuba.

 DECADES-LOW OUTPUT